Acellera/htmd/doc/source/tutorials/analysis/trypsin-benzamidine-binding.md

 data.dropTraj()
 ```

-`periodic="selections"` makes the distance calculation use **minimum-image** distances between the two atom selections, so a ligand that has wrapped through PBC gets compared to the *closest* protein image - the original coordinates aren't modified, only the distances are computed correctly across the box.
+`periodic="selections"` makes the distance calculation use **minimum-image** distances between the two atom selections, so a ligand that has wrapped through PBC gets compared to the *closest* protein image.
+The original coordinates aren't modified; only the distances are computed correctly across the box.

-## Step 3 - TICA
+## Step 3: TICA

 ```{code-cell} python
 tica = TICA(data, 2, units="ns")
 dataTica = tica.project(3)
 ```

-## Step 4 - Cluster + MSM
+## Step 4: Cluster and build the MSM

 ```{code-cell} python
 dataBoot = dataTica.bootstrap(0.8)